frobino/Urho2DPlatformer/README.md

 - bin/Data/Scenes/
   - contains the main scene xml to be created/edited/opened with **Editor**
-  - NOTE: this xml file is cuurently **generated** by the cpp program.
+  - NOTE: this xml file is currently **generated** by the cpp program.
 See Urho2DPlatformer::HandleSceneRendered.

 - bin/Data/Urho2D/ contains pngs for the characters, etc. NOTE: sprites and animation are generated using [Spriter](http://www.brashmonkey.com/spriter.htm).